apache/nuttx/Documentation/platforms/arm/stm32f4/boards/olimex-stm32-h405/index.rst

 to '/dev/console' which makes problems with the shell over USB.

 The following peripherals are enabled in this configuration.
 - LED: Shows the system status

 - Button: Built in app 'buttons' works.

 - ADC: ADC1 samples ADC_IN1.
 Built in app 'adc' works.

 - USB-FS-OTG: The console is running on the virtual serial port.
 Note that you have to press enter three times until NSH appears.

- - CAN:        Built in app 'can' is enabled but not tested, since no CAN transceiver is on board.
+- CAN:Built in app 'can' is enabled but not tested, since no CAN transceiver is on board.